 2. Explain the Consequences of What will Happen if They Continue to Misbehave

-Remember to remain calm when speaking; tell them matter-of-factly that if they continue this behavior they will lose some of their break time or they’ll need to clean up their mess, etc. Make the consequence specific to their behavior.
+Remember to remain calm when speaking; tell them matter-of-factly that if they continue this behavior, they will lose some of their break time, or they’ll need to clean up their mess, etc. Make the consequence specific to their behavior.

-Since you’ve explained to them exactly what they are doing wrong, exactly what they must change to fix it, and exactly what will happen if they don’t, you are being completely fair and have also given them a clear-cut choice to do the right thing.
-And, by walking away you’ve taken the pressure off of them in front of their friends, making it easier for them to do the right thing.
+Since you’ve explained exactly what they are doing wrong, exactly what they must change to fix it, and exactly what will happen if they don’t, you are being completely fair and have also given them a clear-cut choice to do the right thing.
+And, by walking away, you’ve taken the pressure off of them in front of their friends, making it easier for them to do the right thing.

 3. Acknowledge Their Effort

 If and when they do the right thing, remember to acknowledge it.
 This will reinforce that they have made the right decision, give them some positive attention, and encourage them to do it in the future.